juhasev/sample-ninja-help/data-variables.md

 ### Reload the screen

-Hit the **CIRCLE ARROW** -button at top right corner of the screen to reload all data variables.
+Hit the **CIRCLE ARROW** - button at top right corner of the screen to reload all data variables.

 ### Create new data variable group